-a. possession of an appropriate earned doctorate or an appropriate terminal professional or academic degree from a graduate institution of recognized standing (e.g., C.P.A. with Master's degree, M.B.A., or M.F.A.), or accomplishments that are considered equivalent (e.g., recognized performance in the creative arts or in the business or medical community) as defined in Section 3.1.2; or
+- a. possession of an appropriate earned doctorate or an appropriate terminal professional or academic degree from a graduate institution of recognized standing (e.g., C.P.A. with Master's degree, M.B.A., or M.F.A.), or accomplishments that are considered equivalent (e.g., recognized performance in the creative arts or in the business or medical community) as defined in Section 3.1.2; or - 1.
+Completion of doctoral coursework with dissertation to be completed within one year (ABD), or - 2.
+Master's degree plus one additional year's graduate study plus two years' university teaching experience, or - 3.
+Master's degree plus three years' university teaching experience; and - b. either proven or presumptive potential for satisfactorily fulfilling the duties and responsibilities of

-1. Completion of doctoral coursework with dissertation to be completed within one year (ABD), or b. either proven or presumptive potential for satisfactorily fulfilling the duties and responsibilities of a faculty member; and c. either proven or presumptive competence in the areas of teaching effectiveness, advising, scholarship, and service as defined in Faculty Advancement and Tenure Review Committee rubrics.
+- a faculty member; and - c. either proven or presumptive competence in the areas of teaching effectiveness, advising, scholarship, and service as defined in Faculty Advancement and Tenure Review Committee rubrics.